barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

 On my desk I have:

-- The [glo:ose] referee screen, in case I need to reference anything there.
+- The [abbr:ose] referee screen, in case I need to reference anything there.
 - The physical Arden Vul books, open to the random encounter table for the current floor.
 - A pad of paper and a pen, to jot down rough notes as we play.